The Deutsche Bank Mirror Trading Scandal: $10 Billion and the Russian Laundromat

 1. Abnormal 'Zero-Risk' Trading Profits

-A primary forensic indicator was the "Riskless Return."
-In a legitimate equity market, every trade has a winner and a loser, and there is always a risk that the price will move.
-In the mirror trades, the buy and sell happened so quickly that there was zero risk.
-This "Risk-Free Volume" is a primary forensic indicator of "Synthetic Transaction Construction," designed only to move cash.
+In a legitimate market, every trade has risk.
+In mirror trades, the buy and sell happened so quickly that there was zero risk.
+This "Risk-Free Volume" is a primary forensic indicator of "Synthetic Transaction Construction."

 2. Disconnect Between 'Client Entity' and 'Trading Volume'

-Forensic auditors look at the "Entity Substance."
-The shell companies moving $10 billion had no public financial statements, no offices, and were often registered in jurisdictions like the British Virgin Islands or Cyprus.
+The shell companies moving $10 billion were often dormant entities with no employees or offices.
 The fact that "Dormant Shells" were the bank’s most active traders is a forensic indicator of "Beneficial Ownership Concealment."

 3. Presence of 'Inter-Branch' Transaction Matching

-Forensic investigators used "Cross-Border Reconciliation."
-They found that the "Buy" orders in Moscow and the "Sell" orders in London were placed from the same IP addresses or using the same internal reference codes.
-This "Perfect Synchronization" between supposedly independent entities is a primary indicator of "Premeditated Laundering Collusion."
+Buy orders in Moscow and Sell orders in London were often placed from the same IP addresses.
+This "Perfect Synchronization" is a primary indicator of "Premeditated Laundering Collusion."

 Frequently Asked Questions (FAQ)